CARING FOR YOUR WOOD BAT

 Once the ball marks are out, take a spray can of clear semi-gloss polyurethane and lightly spray the barrel of your wooden bat.
 Hang the bat from the knob on the handle and let the bat dry.
 You will be able to see how you are hitting the ball from game to game.

-Cleaning Tips for Wood Bats with a Natural Finish (unfinished)
+Cleaning Tips for Wood Bat with Natural Finish

 For natural wood, you may try a very fine grit sandpaper (200 grit or higher) to lightly sand the ball marks, moving the sand paper in the direction of the grain of the wood.
 Avoid going over engraved areas and the Phoenix logo.